-Early in the movie Joe, Bill Compton (Dennis Patrick), a respectable businessman, kills his daughter’s drug-dealer boyfriend in a fit of rage after she overdoses and almost dies.
+Early in the movie, Bill Compton, a respectable businessman, kills his daughter’s drug-dealer boyfriend in a fit of rage after she overdoses and almost dies.
 In shock over what he has done, he goes into a bar to have a drink.
-In the bar is Joe Curran (Peter Boyle), a man who hates blacks, hippies, and commies.
+In the bar is Joe Curran (Peter Boyle), a man who hates blacks, hippies, homosexuals, and communists.
 He gives full vent to his spleen.
-In one sense, Joe’s rant is dated, couched in terms of the cultural changes of the late 1960s.
-But in another sense, his diatribe is a timeless expression of bigotry, one that it is just as fresh in the twenty-first century as it was back then.
-I thought about quoting some of it, but I gave up on that idea, in part because a few snippets could never do it justice, and in part because I would have to use way too many asterisks.
+In one sense, Joe’s rant is dated, couched in terms of the cultural changes of the 1960s.
+But in another sense, it is a timeless expression of bigotry, one that it is just as fresh in the twenty-first century as it was back then.

 The first time I saw the movie was in 1970, when it was first released.
 As the years passed, my memory was that Bill and Joe killed a bunch of harmless, peace-loving hippies.
 But having seen the movie again recently, I realize that the hippies are not portrayed sympathetically.
 Early in the movie, when Melissa enters the room she shares with her boyfriend, he is taking a bath.
-She gets in the tub with him, and he immediately gets out.
+She gets in the tub with him, and he immediately gets out, criticizing her for being a rich broad who never had to earn a dollar in her life, just sitting in the bathtub on her fat ass.
 It is not clear whether he is merely indifferent to her romantic gesture, or whether he despises her, but either way, he treats her like dirt.

 I saw the movie at the drive-in, so I was unaware of any audience response.
 But a friend of mine said that she saw the movie in a theater, and she was horrified at the way the audience cheered at the end, because, as she characterized it, “They got rid of a bunch of dirty hippies.”
 I have since read that this audience reaction was quite common.
 I was surprised at the time, but now I realize the movie encouraged that response.
-And so, what I once took as being a criticism of bigotry, I now have to wonder if there might have been a little subliminal justification of such, with an exculpatory tragic ending tacked on at the end to disguise the movie’s right-wing sympathies.
+And so, what I once took as being a criticism of bigotry, I now have to wonder whether this movie just went a little too far in giving us the villain’s point of view, or whether there might have been an intentional justification of such, with an exculpatory tragic ending tacked on in the final reel to disguise the movie’s right-wing sympathies.